 Conclusion

 This ends the analysis of the parable of the sower.
-I hope its provided some insight into how God works in the person with a “good and honest heart” to bring understanding, acceptance and fruitfulness with perseverance.
+I hope its provided some insight into how God works in the person with a “good and honest heart” to bring understanding of His Word, holding it fast, and fruitfulness with perseverance.
 I also hope you have better insight into how the enemy works to oppose that.
 The bad soils: the path, the rocks, the brambles are the spiritual tools of the enemy to steal, starve, and choke the Word out of you.

-I’d like to leave you, if you believe in God’s Word, with a few questions:
+I’d like to leave you with a few questions to think about:

-• Do you come to Messiah, the Lord Jesus, as a disciple seeking understanding of the Word?
+- Do you come to the Lord Jesus, as a disciple seeking understanding of the Word?
 If not, you are rocky soil incapable of growth.

-• Do you spend your time with the social media mob-think crowd or feeding on the poison available on the internet?
-If so, then your spiritual life will die, choked out by the spiritually hostile culture around you and so easily accessible.
+- Do you spend your time with the social media mob-think crowd, feeding on the poison available on the internet?
+If so, then your spiritual life will die.
+You will never see fruitfulness described in the Bible.

-If you don’t have the good and honest heart, I don’t think its possible to sustain a life of faith – to be fruitful.
-I do believe soil can change with a little fertilizer, weeding, and water.
+If you don’t have the good and honest heart, I don’t think it’s possible to sustain a life of spiritual fruitfulness.
+The good news is soil can change with a little work by a good gardener.
 God is a good gardener.
-If you want good soil, then ask, pray, seek.
-Watch what He does.
+If you want better soil, then ask, pray, seek a good and honest heart.

 Discover more from The Coming Kingdom of God